 For example, if the investment returns from your smartMonday PENSION are higher than the interest on your mortgage then paying off the mortgage might not be the best option.

 1 Tax on pensions can be complex and taxation laws can change from time to time.
-Under current tax laws (March 2020) no tax is payable by the trustee on the investment earning in a retirement pension.
+Under current tax laws (at June 2021) no tax is payable by the trustee on the investment earning in a retirement pension.
 Tax on notional earnings, on amounts in excess of a Government limit on the amount of money that can be held by an individual in a tax-free retirement phase, may be payable by a member, depending on their circumstances.
 You should consider speaking with a financial adviser for tax advice specific to your personal circumstances.

-2 There are limits that apply to the payment of some pensions.
+2 There are limits set by the government that apply to the payment of some pensions.
 TRP pensions have a maximum annual income payment limit of 10% of the account balance calculated at the start of each financial year.
 No maximum annual income payment limits apply to a full retirement pension.
 Both TRP and full retirement pensions have minimum annual income limits that change with a member's age.
 For more information on minimum and maximum payment limits within retirement pensions see the ‘How your pension works’ section in the smartMonday PENSION Product Disclosure Statement.